Taichung: Economy

+Taichung is the center and the largest city in Central Taiwan.
+Its main industries are machinery and retail services.

 Taichung is home to many industries.
+It has six main manufacturing industries: tool machines, mechanical components, photoelectric panels, bicycles, woodworking machinery, and aerospace manufacturing.

-Taichung's Industrial Zone, located in Xitun District, is home to many factories, while nearby World Trade Center Taichung hosts many industrial conventions every year.
+Taichung Industrial Park, located in Xitun District, is home to many factories, while nearby World Trade Center Taichung hosts many industrial conventions every year.
 Taichung is also home to the Central Taiwan Science Park, known for the many semiconductor factories located there, most notably TSMC.
+Some other famous companies located in Taichung included Aerospace Industrial Development Corporation, HIWIN, Largan Precision, and Pou Chen Corporation.

 Taichung is also known for its bicycle manufacturing.
 Notable business located in Taichung include Giant Bicycles, SRAM, and TRP Brakes.

-Merida Bicycles is also located in nearby Dacun, Changhua.
+Taichung's financial center and central business district is the 7th Redevelopment Zone, where many corporation offices are located.
+The retail sector is another main industry in Taichung.
+Almost a quarter of all Taichung employees work in the retail sector., Its output value is 1.3 trillion NTD, second largest after Taipei (5.8 trillion NTD) in Taiwan.

 Taichung is most famous for its suncakes.
 Taichung's Chun Shui Tang teahouse (春水堂) is where bubble tea was invented.

-The recent surge in population resulted in the growth of the retail sector, with the opening of large department stores in Xitun District.

 Transportation

 Rail

 Two railways run parallel to each other in Taichung: the Taichung Line, which passes through the urban areas in the interior, and the West Coast Line, which passes through rural areas closer to the coastal shore.
 Taichung railway station is located in the heart of the city in Central District and numerous bus companies provide connections to other towns by bus.

-The THSR Taichung Station is located in Wuri, serving travel demands of both Taichung City and the northern parts of Changhua County.
-THSR Taichung Station is accessible by local trains, MRT Green Line, as well as free shuttle buses into the city.
+The THSR Taichung Station is located in Wuri district, serving travel demands of both Taichung City and the northern parts of Changhua County.
+THSR Taichung Station is accessible by local trains and MRT Green Line through Xinwuri railway station as well as free shuttle buses into the city.